-Death toll jumps to 384 after tsunami, quake in Indonesia
+Quake, tsunami kills at least 48 in Indonesia, hundreds missing

 Nugroho described the damage as “extensive” with thousands of houses, hospitals, shopping malls and hotels collapsed, a bridge washed away and the main highway to Palu cut due to a landslide.

-Bodies of some victims were found trapped under the rubble of collapsed buildings, he said, adding 540 people were injured.
+Bodies of some victims were found trapped under the rubble of collapsed buildings, he said, adding that more than 350 people were injured.
 Dozens of injured people were being treated in makeshift medical tents set up outdoors, TV images showed.

 Indonesia’s meteorological and geophysics agency BMKG issued a tsunami warning after the quake, but lifted it 34 minutes later.
 The agency has been widely criticised for not informing a tsunami had hit Palu on Saturday, though officials said waves had come within the time the warning was issued.